jar398/listtools/doc/guide.md

 ## Typical pipeline

-A typical processing pipeline to generate a "plugin" style report would be:
+A typical processing pipeline to generate a "align" style report would be:

  1. Obtain two .zip files, DwCAs for the two checklists
  1. Find the Taxon file names in the DwCAs using `find_taxa.py`